The Evidence (TV series): Summary

 The show was created by Sam Baum and Dustin Thomason, who also serve as executive producers, and is a John Wells Production in association with Warner Bros.
 Television.

-The show's pilot episode premiered on Wednesday, March 22, 2006 at 10 p.m. on the ABC television network.
-Three additional episodes were broadcast before the show was removed from the schedule due to poor ratings.
+The show's pilot episode premiered on Wednesday, March 22, 2006, at 10 p.m. on the ABC television network.
+Four additional episodes were broadcast before the show was removed from the schedule due to poor ratings.
 The remaining four episodes were burned off on Saturdays during June and July 2006.